MR-Addict/Pi-Pico-SSD1306-C-Library/README.md

 }
 ```

-Note that, in this library I use default I2C0 and default I2C pins which is `GPIO4-SDA` and `GPIO5-SCL`, you can edit it or connect oled use default pins.
-We use recommand SSD1306 I2C max speed of 400KHz.
+Note that, in this library I use default I2C0 and default I2C pins which is `GPIO4-SDA` and `GPIO5-SCL`, you can change it using other default i2c pins.
+Here I use SSD1306 recommanded I2C max speed, **400KHz**.

 ### 3.2 Draw some shapes